Rational points on modular curves via maps to elliptic curves with rank zero: Description of algorithm

 \begin{step} Compute the period lattice for each $f$. \end{step}

 The previous step computes 20 periods of the form $\phi(g)$.
 We use that the period lattice for an elliptic curve over $\Q$ has the shape $\{ a \omega_{1} + b \omega_{2} : a, b \in \Z \}$ where $\omega_{1} \in \R$ and either $\omega_{2}$ is strictly imaginary, or ${\rm Re}(\omega_{2}) = \frac{1}{2} \omega_{1}$.
 We then identify the minimal nonzero real part of a period and the minimal nonzero imaginary part of a period.
 We divide all the real parts by this minimal nonzero real period and assume that the result is a rational number with numerator and denominator $\leq 100$.
+(Because of how the matrices are chosen we expect that Step~\ref{Step4} will generate simple elements of the period lattice, so these numerator and denominator bounds should be sufficient.)
 We do the same with the imaginary parts.
 Under these assumptions, we are able to determine the lattice spanned by the periods we have computed, which we assume is the image of $\phi$.

+Note that this step is heuristic: it is possible for the finite set of periods computed in Step~\ref{Step4} to determine only a proper sublattice of the full period lattice.
+In practice, such failures are often detected in Step~\ref{Step6}, where we compare with the period lattices of the elliptic curves in the relevant isogeny class.
+If the computed lattice is a proper homothetic sublattice of the correct one, the algorithm may still produce a valid map, but one composed with multiplication by an integer on the elliptic curve and hence not of minimal degree.
+In any case, the resulting map is certified in Step~\ref{Step12}.

 \begin{step} For each modular form $f$, determine the optimal elliptic curve in each isogeny class. \end{step}